-The Minister of Water Resources and Sanitation, Cecilia Abena Dapaah, has expressed shock and worry after seeing some illegal miners operating on the Pra River in spite of efforts by government to stop the activity.
+The Minister of Sanitation and Water Resources, Cecilia Abena Dapaah, has expressed shock and worry after seeing some illegal miners operating on the Pra River in spite of efforts by government to stop the activity.

 She laments that the future is bleak for Ghana’s water bodies.